necrosato/NaturallyAugmentedGuitar/README.md

 Taking Enda Bates' guitar as a concrete example, his augmented guitar is not at all natural.
 First, it is not in any standard tuning, rendering it useless for 'normal' use.
 His performance modulations come from the spatial location of the right hand and orientations of the guitar body.
 Both of these things he modulates after actually strumming, which is why I define them to be external to any natural guitar playing gesture.

-My augmented guitar is going to perform software modulations based entirely on the natural aspects of guitar playing.
+My augmented guitar is going to perform software modulations based primarily on the natural aspects of guitar playing.

 ### Sensors Used